Why I Am Not A Member Of ACBC

-- Heath Lambert undertook an attack on Eric Johnson, the
+- Heath Lambert undertook an attack on Eric Johnson.
+It

-to do with accepting something from psychology that disagrees
+had something to do with accepting something from psychology

-with the Bible and Eric Johnson essentially saying that the
+that disagrees with the Bible and Eric Johnson essentially

-Christian would just have to get used to the conflict.
+saying that the Christian would just have to get used to the

 Lambert apologized for attacking Eric Johnson in September

 of 2017.
-This is a month later.
-It appears
+This speech is one month later.

 Before I begin, let me say that Dr. Paige